-Asset Allocation Strategies Sample Clauses
+Asset Allocation Strategies Clause Samples

 Asset Allocation Strategies.
-Confluence’s Asset Allocation strategies involve apportioning the portfolio’s assets among various asset classes, the success of which generally depends upon our ability to estimate the expected returns, volatility, and correlations of the relevant markets for such assets.
-Expected returns and volatility for different asset classes vary over time, as do the correlations of different asset classes.
+Confluence’s Asset Allocation strategies involve apportioning the portfolio’s assets among various asset classes, the success of which generally depends upon Confluence’s ability to estimate the expected returns, volatility, and correlations of the relevant markets for such assets.
+Expected returns and volatility for different asset classes vary over time as do the correlations of different asset classes.
 Therefore, Confluence applies an adaptive process, one that evaluates economic and market variables in a forward-looking context.
-Our approach evaluates the investing landscape against the backdrop of the pending business cycle—a rolling time frame continuously looking forward at the next three years.
+Confluence’s approach evaluates the investing landscape against the backdrop of the pending business cycle—a rolling time frame continuously looking forward at the next three years.
 The Confluence approach is not market timing.
 Rather, the intention is to remain within an acceptable risk profile, while changing the asset class mix to seek to optimize return potential.
 Confluence can adjust allocations in much shorter time frames, depending upon changing views of the marketplace and economy.
 Alternately, Confluence may continue for several quarters without making significant allocation adjustments if Confluence believes the existing posture remains optimal.
 While this flexibility is generally expected to result in diversification of the portfolio across multiple asset classes, asset classes may not perform as expected and may not display the level of correlation anticipated.
-If the assessment of the risk and return potential of asset classes is incorrect, the portfolio could significantly underperform the markets in general, particular markets, or other asset allocation strategies.
-If the assessment of the correlations between different asset classes is incorrect, the portfolio may not achieve the level of diversification that we anticipated, which can increase the risk of underperformance or negative performance.
+If the assessment of the risk and return potential of asset classes is incorrect, the portfolio could significantly underperform the markets, in general, particular markets, or other asset allocation strategies.
+If the assessment of the correlations among different asset classes is incorrect, the portfolio may not achieve the level of diversification that Confluence anticipated, which can increase the risk of underperformance or negative performance.
 Confluence’s Asset Allocation strategies are implemented using passive ETFs, which own a basket of securities that track a particular market index.
 Changes in the price of an ETF, before deducting expenses, typically track the movement of the associated index relatively closely.
 ETFs charge their own management fees and other expenses that come directly out of the ETF returns.
 In addition, a commission on each purchase or sale of shares of the ETF may be charged by the executing broker-dealer, and these commission expenses will reduce the performance of the client’s portfolio.
-An ETF’s performance sometimes may not perfectly track the ...
+An ETF’s performance sometimes may ...

 Asset Allocation Strategies.
 Asset allocation is the process of developing a diversified investment portfolio by combining different asset classes in varying proportions.
 A portfolio’s long-term performance is determined primarily by the apportionment of dollars in an account among the asset classes.
 Confluence’s Asset Allocation strategies are formed exclusively of ETFs.
 Confluence Asset Allocation strategies (Income, Income with Growth, Growth & Income, Growth and Aggressive Growth) are developed to meet investors’ risk tolerance, investment goals and time frames.
 Confluence’s investment philosophy is based upon independent, fundamental research that integrates evaluation of market cycles, macroeconomics and geopolitical analysis.
 Confluence’s portfolio management philosophy begins by assessing risk and follows through by positioning clients to seek to achieve income and growth objectives.
 Confluence’s approach to asset allocation is more dynamic than most traditional strategic allocation strategies.
 Confluence extends the traditional approach by incorporating forward-looking analytics that address changing opportunities and risks as we move through economic and market cycles.
 Investment objectives vary between growth and income, and may include a combination of the two, subject to limitations of overall portfolio volatility and risk.
 Equity allocations are typically the primary means to pursue growth objectives and may include ETFs focused on U.S. large, small and mid-cap equity securities, while non-U.S. equities may include ETFs focused on equity securities of issuers in non-U.S. developed countries or in emerging markets.
 Non-U.S. allocations may involve a focus or avoidance of certain countries or regions.
 Sector-specific analysis may be involved in certain equity asset classes, particularly in large cap equities.
 Growth and value style biases as well as factor exposures may also be included in allocation decisions.
 Income objectives in our Asset Allocation strategies are typically pursued through proportionate allocations to fixed income-oriented ETFs.
 In pursuing fixed income objectives, Confluence utilizes ETFs that represent a basket of bonds or other income securities that are designed to track the performance of targeted indices, sectors or asset classes.
 Allocations are managed to target specific duration or credit quality profiles and may include speculative grade allocations.
 As described below, Confluence utilizes a similar methodology in pursuing the income objective...